nnifler/magnetic-soft-robots/tests/manual tests/gui/test LINK - SOFA Interface.md

 8. **Verify if the simulation starts**

 ## Expected Result

 1. `Young's modulus` is found in `Material parameters` and is displayed in the console in `Pa`
 2. `Poisson Ratio` is found in `Material parameters`
 3. `Density` is found in `Material parameters` and is displayed in the console in `kg/m^3`
 4. `Remanence` is found in `Material parameters`
 5. `Magnetic Field Strength` is found in `External forces` as `magnetic_force`
 6. `Direction` is found in `External forces` as an array
+7. `Constraint Box Lower Corner` and `Constraint Box Upper Corner` are found in `Model Constraints` as a tuple of arrays.
-7. The simulation starts after pressing the `Apply` button without debug mode
+8. The simulation starts after pressing the `Apply` button without debug mode
-8. No unexpected errors appear in the console
+9. No unexpected errors appear in the console